imarkonis/ithaca_dataset/readme.md

 When editing scripts:

-* keep each script focused on one task;
+* we keep each script focused on one task;
-* avoid hidden dependencies;
+* we avoid hidden dependencies;
-* use explicit input and output file names;
+* we use explicit input and output file names;
-* document any changed output;
+* we document any changed output;
-* add simple validation checks where possible;
+* we add simple validation checks where possible;
-* do not change methodology-critical constants without an issue;
+* we do not change methodology-critical constants without an issue;

 ## Working with manuscript text